Dateline: Manama, Bahrain

 Why Invest in Africa?

+Investing in Africa is different than investing anywhere else in the world, including other frontier markets.
 In this article, we’ll focus on frontier markets to invest in.
-And when I say frontier markets, I really mean it; only the adventurous need apply with these countries.
+And when we say frontier markets, we really mean it; only the most adventurous brave these countries.

 Challenges to Investing in Africa